integritee-network/substraTEE/README.md

 Several substraTEE-workers running on different machines can redundantly operate on the same STF.
 This guarantees that the STF survives the loss of a few SGX machines (going offline, breaking down, denial-of-service).
 Moreover, this improves integrity guarantees as all the workers register call receipts including the hash of the new state.
 A single compromised enclave can therefore only break confidentiality, but not integrity, as manipulation would be evident to anyone.
 Secret sharing among a dynamic set of worker enclaves must be implemented for such redundancy.

+### M5 Modular STF with private-tx example
+Since M5, the STF is modular and has its own crate which can easily be swapped.
+An example for private transactions has been added

 ### *FUTURE*